abishek-ctrl/100-days-of-code/README.md

 Day 54: Implemented various algorithms in Keras.

+Day 55: Followed Striver Sheet and some Pytorch.

 For a detailed log of each day's activities, check out the [log.md](log.md) file.

 ## Resources